 - Assists in making recommendations regarding the purchase of new computers, software, and related equipment.

 Note: The above description is illustrative of tasks and responsibilities.
 It is not meant to be all inclusive of every task or responsibility.

-Uses personal computers, servers, switches, scanners and printers, and related equipment.
+Uses personal computers, cell phones, servers, switches, scanners and printers, and related equipment.